anik4997/service-booking-system/README.md

-# 🛠️ Service Booking System (Laravel 11 + Sanctum)
+#  Service Booking System (Laravel 11 and Sanctum)

 A simple **API-based Service Booking System** built with **Laravel 11** and **Sanctum**.
-This project was developed as a recruitment task.
+This project was developed as a recruitment task by Oli Ahammed Sarker.

 ---

-## ✨ Features
+##  Features
 - User authentication (register, login, logout)
 - Role-based access (`customer`, `admin`)
 - Service management (CRUD, only admin)